agileware/civicrm-end-user-guide/docs/contributions/soft-credits.md

 an active member of a community foundation that regularly contributes to your organization.
 Joe solicited a contribution from Jane on behalf of the community foundation.
 Your organization would therefore receive a check from the community foundation.
-Using soft credit types, users can properly attribute the credit without duplicating contributions.
+Using Soft Credit Types, users can properly attribute the credit without duplicating contributions.
 In this
 case:

 -   The community foundation is the donor.
--   Joe would receive the solicited soft credit.
+-   Joe would receive the solicited Soft Credit.
--   Jane would receive the donor advised soft credit
+-   Jane would receive the donor advised Soft Credit.

 This scenario is illustrated in the screenshot below.

 ![A constribution with a soft contribution from Joe, and one from Jane.](../img/soft-credit-donation-2.png)

-As well as recording soft credits, we can also report on them.
-The contribution detail report has optional columns which show soft credit details.
+As well as recording Soft Credits, we can also report on them.
+The contribution detail report has optional columns which show Soft Credit details.
 When checked, these will show four extra columns in CiviReport, which can be used to view soft credit information.